Guide to Resolving Delaware Back Taxes & Other Tax Problems

-In cases where paying off the tax, debt is hindered by accruing interest and penalties, Delaware taxpayers used to have the option of making an Offer in Compromise (OIC).
+In cases where paying off the tax, liability is hindered by accruing interest and penalties, Delaware taxpayers used to have the option of making an Offer in Compromise (OIC).
 However, recently, we are unable to find anything regarding an OIC on Delaware’s Department of Revenue website.

 Delay Collection Action (Hardship)

 In some instances, Delaware’s Division of Revenue may allow a temporary delay of collections until taxpayers have their financial situation improve.
-Unfortunately, interest and penalties on the debt will continue to accrue.
+Unfortunately, interest and penalties on the liability will continue to accrue.
 Moreover, the state may file a Notice of Judgement (basically a tax lien) which gives creditors public notice that the government has a claim against your property before and after it is filed.